Bladder management

 Bladder management can sometimes be difficult to talk about, but it becomes much easier when you realise you are not alone in experiencing such problems.

-Our SCI nurse specialists are here for you whether you need practical advice about bladder management or are looking to talk to someone about your mental health and wellbeing.
-Get in touch with the team here.
+Our SCI nurse specialists are here for you.
+Get in touch with our clinical team here.

 The Bladder & Bowel Community website also has plenty of information, stories of lived experience and support for all types of bladder and bowel problems.